DavidLievrouw/MSBuildTasks/README.md

       * [MinorVersion] - An integer that contains the Minor version number.
       * [BuildVersion] - An integer that contains the Build version number.
       * [RevisionVersion] - An integer that contains the Revision version number.
+* EncryptForLocalMachineScope
+  * This task encrypts the specified input string, so that it can only be decrypted on the local machine.
+    * Input properties
+      * [StringToEncrypt] - The string to encrypt.
+      * [Purposes] - An optional array of strings.
+These represent purposes for the data.
+The same purposes have to be passed to decrypt the data, later on.
+Empty, whitespace or null purposes are not used.
+    * Output properties
+      * [EncryptedString] - The BASE64 string that represents the encrypted data.

 ### Installation instructions
 * Get the latest version at [Nuget.org](https://www.nuget.org/packages/DavidLievrouw.MSBuildTasks/).